Student OpportunitiesPage address: http://www.mnsu.edu/reslife/student_opportunities/

 So You Think You Can Lead?

 Join us November 15, 2014 from 3:00 p.m. - 5:00 p.m. in Preska classroom 126 for speakers and refreshments!
 Sessions by Dr. David Jones, The Community Engagement Office, The Herd, and NRHH.
-Also learn about leadership from campus sources such as: Impact, RHA, Greek Life, OPA, MSSA, CA's, Maverick Mentors, NRHH, LCCs, and many more.
+Also learn about leadership from campus sources such as: Student Events Team, RHA, Greek Life, OPA, MSSA, CA's, Maverick Mentors, NRHH, LCCs, and many more.

 Looking for a new adventure?
 Want a unique experience to learn about leadership, develop your skills, meet some new people, and have some fun?
 Join us Saturday, March 1 as we talk about the challenges and opportunities of being a leader in the residence halls, ways to overcome those challenges, as well as capitalize on the opportunities and the role you play in building a better community.